 Because I’m looking at these things from a perspective of a writer and journalist rather than as a scientist, I can use the laws of probability, logic, and reason rather than just the scientific method, so I think it’s given me a unique perspective that’s allowed me to figure out some really intriguing realities about mankind’s mysterious past.

 What are you most excited to share when it comes to The Unnamed Bears Favors?
 Ex).
 The world, the characters, a specific scene?

-The ogres of Chinese legend existed and liked to steal women just like the legends told us.
+The ogres of Chinese legend existed, as did other cretures of myth.
+The ogres liked to steal women just like the myths told us.
 They began transporting homo sapiens sapiens women into the Tibetan plateau 10,000 years before the first male descendant of Mito Eve and Y Adam even arrived there.
 Because of this, modern Sherpas have a Denisovan gene that allows them to thrive at altitudes at which most of us would not be able to survive.
 But similar occurrences happened the world over during our prehistoric past, and from this we may derive our fear of the dark.
 Also, ancient rights of adulthood held more magic than the modern mind gives those rituals credit for.

 Finally, do you have any advice and or tips for aspiring writers out there, especially those who are experimenting with multimedia?

 I believe we live in an exciting time for writers, not just because publishing has become easier and we have more ways to market ourselves, but because tools to enhance and draw attention to our work have become more available.
 We have freeware like GImp, Blender, and Audacity to produce quality videos and audio.
 If you can’t read your own audiobook or create art and music to supplement your work, you can find talented artists for cheap on Fiverr.